Reliable Deck Repairs for Kosciusko Homes

 Where do deck boards often rot first?

-Rot in deck boards typically starts where there’s high moisture and little airflow.
-This typically includes spots where boards meet the frame or where water pools and lingers.
+The first places deck boards usually begin to rot are spots exposed to excess moisture and poor ventilation.
+This typically includes spots where boards attach to the support structure or where water pools and lingers.
 Board ends are particularly at risk, since they soak up water more easily.

 Shaded horizontal areas beneath planters or outdoor furniture often rot, as moisture remains longer without sun exposure.
-Steps and low areas near the ground are more vulnerable, with dampness rising from the soil.
+Deck sections close to the ground, including stairs, often rot sooner because of moisture from the earth.
 Moisture also weakens railings and handrails, especially where it gathers at joints.

 Regular maintenance—such as sealing, staining, and keeping gaps clear for drainage—helps prevent these problem areas from breaking down.
 Checking these vulnerable zones once a year helps you stop rot before it takes over the deck.